Imperial-visualizations/Physics-Visualizations/tutorials/git/git.md

 1. **Starting a Branch**

-   A branch can be started from any commit by right clicking and selecting "Create branch here".
+   A branch can be started from any commit by right clicking and selecting *Create branch here*.
 After naming the branch (ideally with its purpose or following a defined branch naming convention) this copies the repo state at that commit to a new branch.
 You must first push a locally created branch to have it appear in the remote repo.

    -- starting branch--